Bona Dea: Festival rites

-The house was ritually cleansed of all male persons and presences, even male animals and male portraiture.
+The house was ritually cleansed of all unauthorized male persons.
 Then the magistrate's wife and her assistants made bowers of vine-leaves, and decorated the house's banqueting hall with "all manner of growing and blooming plants" except for myrtle, whose presence and naming were expressly forbidden.
 A banquet table was prepared, with a couch (pulvinar) for the goddess and the image of a snake.
 The Vestals brought Bona Dea's cult image from her temple and laid it upon her couch, as an honoured guest.
 The goddess' meal was prepared: the entrails (exta) of a sow, sacrificed to her on behalf of the Roman people (pro populo Romano), and a libation of sacrificial wine.
-The festival continued through the night, a women-only banquet with female musicians, fun and games (ludere), and wine; the last was euphemistically referred to as "milk", and its container as a "honey jar".
-The rites sanctified the temporary removal of customary constraints imposed on Roman women of all classes by Roman tradition, and underlined the pure and lawful sexual potency of virgins and matrons in a context that excluded any reference to male persons or creatures, male lust or seduction.
-According to Cicero, any man who caught even a glimpse of the rites could be punished by blinding, but he offers no example of this.
+The festival continued through the night, a banquet with female musicians, fun and games (ludere), and wine; the last was euphemistically referred to as "milk", and its container as a "honey jar".
+The rites sanctified the temporary removal of customary constraints imposed on Roman women of all classes by Roman tradition, and underlined the pure and lawful sexual potency of virgins and matrons in a context that focused on female lust, instead of the lust of men.
+According to Cicero, any unauthorized man who caught even a glimpse of the rites could be punished by blinding, but he offers no example of this.
 Later Roman writers assume that apart from their different dates and locations, Bona Dea's December and May 1 festivals were essentially the same.